Cool pictures to draw like animals

 • 1.
 Write number 2.

 • 2.
-Pull up 2, pull the ear with a lace line to display the hair.
+Pull up 2, and pull the ear with a lace line to display the hair.
 Go down halfway and make a short horizontal lace line for the head of the mouse.
 Place the line to create the second ear.

 • 3.
 Draw a nose at base 2.